petermattia/petermattia/50states.md

 I added this map as a way to track my progress.
 I'll add to it as I visit more states.
 I only count a state if I've spent the night there.

-Green means I've visited it, blue means it's still on the list, and red means I've lived there.
+Green means I've visited, blue means still on the list, and red means I've lived there.

 Current count: 33/50